Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging

 \subsubsection{Plug and Play Priors Methods}

 The Plug-and-Play Priors (PPP) framework, initially developed in the computational imaging community~\cite{venkatakrishnan2013, sreehari2016TCI, kamilov-2023-plug}, provides a flexible and powerful approach for solving inverse problems by integrating advanced image denoisers into iterative optimization algorithms.
+In this framework, the denoiser effectively replaces an explicitly designed regularization term, thereby acting as an implicit data-driven prior rather than a hand-crafted analytic regularizer.
 Originally designed to incorporate classical denoisers such as BM3D~\cite{DabovBM3D07}, PPP has since evolved to support modern learning-based models like DnCNN~\cite{zhang2017beyond}, enabling the use of expressive neural network priors without requiring problem-specific retraining.

 PPP is rooted in proximal optimization techniques~\cite{parikh2014proximal}, particularly the Alternating Direction Method of Multipliers~(ADMM)~\cite{glowinski1975approximation, gabay1976dual, boyd2011distributed}, which solves inverse problems of the form: